 We have a responsibility to help maintain the wildness of the beaches, forests, rivers and oceans we explore.
 It’s a commitment to the wildlife and the land itself, to ourselves and our neighbors, and to our guests – those who’ve been here already, and those who haven’t visited yet.
 It is this environmental responsibility that drives many of our decisions as a company and greatly influences the approach we take on our trips.

-Spirit Walker Expeditions has been awarded a Gold-Level Certification from Adventure Green Alaska.
+In 2010, Spirit Walker Expeditions was one of only eight businesses in the state of Alaska to be recognized by Adventure Green Alaska for achieving the highest commitment to sustainable tourism.
 AGA was developed to identify tourism businesses in Alaska that meet specific standards of environmental, economic, and social sustainability.

 Our Approach to Trips